realA10001986/Time-Circuits-Display/README.md

 If both the TCD and the other props are connected to the same broker, and the option **_Send time travel/alarm event notifications_** is checked on the TCD's side, other compatible props will receive information on time travel and alarm and play their sequences in sync with the TCD.
 The topic is called  **bttf/tcd/pub**.

-Timing for time travel is identical to the [wired protocol](AddOns.md#other-props), with some extensions:
+The timing for time travel is described [here](AddOns.md#synchronized-time-travel-through-hamqtt), in short:
 - "PREPARE" might be published ahead of the time travel to prepare; the timing is not specified.
 Used on CS/A10001986 props to disable the "Screen Saver".
 - "[TIMETRAVEL](#-enhanced-time-travel-notification)" is published [on or 5 seconds ahead](#-enhanced-time-travel-notification) of the temporal displacement sequence.
 - "REENTRY" is published upon re-entry.